Project Manager, Strategy and Leadership Development

 Andy Helm uses his experience as an entrepreneur to help manufacturers generate new sources of revenue by implementing best practices in innovation, strategy, and technology.

 Expertise: Innovation, Strategic Business Planning, Product Development.

 Education: MBA from the University of Central Florida, B.S. in Electrical Engineering from the University of Central Florida.

 Project Manager, Industry 4.0, Strategy and Leadership Development

-Sankar Madhavaraman is a Project Manager, Industry 4.0 on the Strategy & Leadership Development team.
+Sean Madhavaraman is a Project Manager, Industry 4.0 on the Strategy & Leadership Development team.
 He serves as the GaMEP Industry 4.0 expert with 17 years of process engineering and advanced manufacturing experience with a passion for technology and IIOT.
-Sankar has a proven track record of utilizing data, communication, and organization skills to deliver key business objectives through alignment and by leveraging next generation technology.
+Sean has a proven track record of utilizing data, communication, and organization skills to deliver key business objectives through alignment and by leveraging next generation technology.

 Expertise: Process Automation, Process Control, Process Engineering, Manufacturing IT/OT, Program & Project Management.

 Education: M.S. in Mechanical Engineering from Louisiana Tech University, B.S. in Mechanical Engineering from Madurai Kamaraj University, Six Sigma Certified.